The Bulwark (website): Notable staff and contributors

-Sarah Longwell is the publisher of The Bulwark, and also co-hosts several podcasts for the publication.
+Sarah Longwell is the publisher of The Bulwark and also co-hosts several podcasts for the publication.
 Jonathan V. Last is the editor.
-The staff and writers also include editors William Kristol, Adam Keiper, Jim Swift, Martyn Wendell Jones, Benjamin Parker, Sonny Bunch, Mona Charen, Sam Stein, Tim Miller, Will Saletan, Cathy Young, Joe Perticone, Adrian Carrasquillo, and Andrew Egger.
-Other notable contributors include Lauren Egan, Jonathan Cohn, and Will Sommer.
+The staff and writers also include editors Bill Kristol, Adam Keiper, Jim Swift, Martyn Wendell Jones, Benjamin Parker, Sonny Bunch, Mona Charen, Sam Stein, Tim Miller, Catherine Rampell, Will Saletan, Cathy Young, Joe Perticone, Adrian Carrasquillo, and Andrew Egger.

 Podcasts

 The Bulwark produces and distributes several podcasts, which cover news, political analysis, culture, and foreign affairs.
 They also publish weekly private podcasts exclusively for Bulwark+ members.

-The Bulwark Podcast With Tim Miller
+The Bulwark Daily

-The Bulwark Podcast is a news, opinion and interview show hosted by Tim Miller.
+The Bulwark Daily is the flagship news, opinion and interview show hosted by Tim Miller.
 The podcast is released every weekday and published in audio and video form.
 Until February 2024, the podcast was hosted by Charlie Sykes.
 The show launched on December 21, 2018.
 The Bulwark's Publisher Sarah Longwell said that each of the podcast's January 2021 episodes were downloaded about 100,000 times.
+The show was formerly called The Bulwark Podcast until Tim Miller announced a name change on August 3, 2026.